How Do You Make Sure You’re Being Courteous While Camping?

 Control Pets and Kids While Camping

 While two very different creatures, out of control pets and children can be a nuisance to everyone around.
 Keep pets leashed and clean up any debris they leave behind—especially feces.
 Is your dog a barker?
 It may be best to leave him behind or find ways to control the noise.
-While it’s not recommended to leash children, it’s wise to keep a watchful eye on them.
-Let children know of all of the rules concerning campsite safety and etiquette to prevent issues with neighbors.
+While it’s not always necessary to leash children, it’s wise to keep a watchful eye on them.
+Let children know of all rules concerning campsite safety and etiquette to prevent issues with neighbors.

 Camping and RV Gray and Black Water Concerns

 Those in RVs should check their sewer and hose connections with each hook up to confirm their integrity.
 Look for torn hoses, cracks in containment devices, and ensure everything is connected tightly before use to prevent septic smells from overpowering the campground.
 Most importantly, properly dispose of gray and black water collected in appropriated areas.

 While cleaning up the site, try to leave it cleaner than it was upon arrival.
 If any natural items were relocated during the trip, put them back into place.
 Follow Leave No Trace Principles during the entire trip to show courtesy to other campers, Mother Earth and the flora and fauna that rely on the park’s wellbeing.

 Need advice or gear prior to the next outing?
 Contact a local outdoor outfitter for more guidance.